 Everyone has experienced it at some point — a sensation in the throat, somewhere between a tickle and an itch, frequently accompanied by a dry cough.

-The cough has a purpose, which is to get rid of mucus, an inhaled substance, or another irritant that is causing the tickle.
-But the problem is, coughing does not always remove whatever is causing a tickle in the throat.
+The cough has a purpose: to get rid of mucus, an inhaled substance, or another irritant that is causing the tickle.
+Coughing may not always remove whatever is causing a tickle in the throat, though.

-However, the cough from a tickly throat can become chronic and linger.
-A doctor will then classify this condition as a tickle in the throat.
+Indeed, the cough from a tickly throat can become chronic and linger.

 - sore throat